 Evaluation of Team Performance

-At this point, you’ve learned how to build a development team.
+At this point, you’ve learned how to build a software engineering team.
 Let’s say your team is working, and now it’s time to see how good, how effective it actually is.
 Any and all evaluation of team performance should focus on two things: team results and team process.

 Team results are defined by the team’s main objectives.
 It may be anything – from better product quality, to faster delivery time, to less resources used.
 Team process, on the other hand, is the way the team goes about achieving results – how well team members resolve conflicts, share information, manage budgets, schedules, and interpersonal relations.